lsst-it/ittn-020/service.rst

 Minimal wired connectivity at the summit, reachable from the base.

-:Resources at the Summit: 1 FTE
+:Summit: 1 FTE
-:Resources at the Base: 2 FTE
+:Base: 2 FTE
 :Time: 3 hours

 ========================= ======== ==============
 Device                    Location IPAM Link